Nordic countries: Early history and Middle Ages

 Little evidence remains in the Nordic countries of the Stone Age, the Bronze Age, or the Iron Age with the exception of a limited numbers of tools created from stone, bronze and iron, some jewelry and ornaments and stone burial cairns.
 However, one important collection that exists is a widespread and rich collection of stone drawings known as petroglyphs.
 The Goths, who originated in southern Scandinavia and would later divide into Visigoths and Ostrogoths, are known to have been one of the Germanic people that would later relate to the fall of the Western Roman Empire and the emergence of Medieval Europe.
 However, these acquired the Latin culture of Rome.

 The Nordic countries first came into more permanent contact with the rest of Europe during the Viking Age.
 Southern Finland and northern parts of Sweden and Norway were areas where the Vikings mostly only traded and had raids, whilst the permanent settlements of Vikings in the Nordic region were in southern Norway and Sweden, Denmark and Faroes as well as parts of Iceland, Greenland and Estonia.
 Christian Europe responded to the raids and conquest of Vikings with intensive missionary work.
 The missionaries wanted the new territories to be ruled by Christian kings who would help to strengthen the church.
 After conversion to Christianity in the 11th century, three northern kingdoms emerged in the region: Denmark, Norway and Sweden.
 Iceland first became a commonwealth before it came under Norwegian rule in the early 13th century.
 There were several secular powers who aimed to bring Finland under their rule, but through the Second and Third Swedish Crusade in the latter part of 13th century and through the colonisation of some coastal areas of Finland with Christian Swedes, the Swedish rule over Finland was gradually established.

 During the Middle Ages, increased trade meant that the Nordic countries became increasingly integrated into Europe and Nordic society became more Continental.
 The monarchies strengthened their positions in the 12th and 13th centuries through imposing taxes on peasants and a class of nobles also emerged.
 By the Late Middle Ages, the whole of the Nordic region was politically united in the loose Kalmar Union.
+In 1472, Orkney and Shetland were transferred out of the Union, from Denmark to Scotland, and while a Nordic influence remains on those archiplaegoes, they are not generally considered Nordic today.
 Diverging interests and especially Sweden's dissatisfaction over the Danish dominance gave rise to a conflict that hampered the union from the 1430s onward until its final dissolution in 1523.
 After the dissolution Denmark and Norway, including Iceland, formed a personal union of the two kingdoms called Denmark–Norway whilst the successful period of Vasa Kings began in Sweden and Finland.
 The Lutheran Reformation played a major role in the establishment of the early-modern states in Denmark–Norway and Sweden.